When you think of cutting wood, you will undoubtedly think of a table saw first, and rightly so. This will certainly be the fastest way to cut wood.

 Or when you don’t have space in your workshop or the budget for a table saw?

-In this blog, you will discover what types of jigsaws exist and how to make the best choice when purchasing, so you have exactly the right cutting tool for your woodworking projects.
+In this jigsaw buying guide, you will discover what types of jigsaws exist and how to choose the best jigsaw for woodworking, so you have exactly the right cutting tool for your woodworking projects.

 What is a jigsaw?